dnsimple/dnsimple-support/content/articles/payment-methods.markdown

 DNSimple doesn't store credit card information.
 We use a PCI-compliant billing provider to process and store all payment data.
 </note>

 When you subscribe to DNSimple you will be required to provide a credit card.
 This card will be used to collect the payment for the subscription fees and all the purchases that you make in DNSimple.
-These purchases include:
+These purchases may include:

 - Domain registrations
 - Domain renewals
 - Domain transfers
+- Whois privacy
 - Comodo single-name SSL certificates
 - Comodo wildcard certificates
+- Email forwarding

 ## Wire transfer